5 Strategies for Paying Off Credit Card Debt

 Why It Works

 One of the challenges of paying down debt is the feeling you’re in financial quicksand – with so much of your payments going toward interest, it’s easy to lose motivation to keep at it.
-By eliminating the smallest debt through the snowball method, you see tangible results the fastest, and the fact that you are receiving one fewer monthly bill can be especially rewarding.
+By eliminating some small debts quickly, you see tangible results the fastest, and the fact that you are receiving one fewer monthly bill can be especially rewarding.
 It also offers some flexibility in the debt you’re attacking in the moment, letting you pay off more (a $50 check from your aunt on your birthday!) or less (an unexpected car repair!) depending on that month’s finances.

 Drawbacks